Simple Dynamics for Plurality Consensus: Lower bounds

 \begin{definition} [$3$-majority dynamics] A protocol $\mathcal{P} \in \mathcal{D}_3(k)$ belongs to the class $\sM \subset \mathcal{D}_3(k)$ of \emph{3-majority dynamics} if its function $f(x_1,x_2,x_3)$ has the clear-majority and the uniform properties. \end{definition}

-\begin{definition}[$(s,\varepsilon)$-majority consensus solver] We say that a protocol $\mathcal{P}$ is an \emph{$(s,\varepsilon)$-solver} (for the majority consensus problem) if for every initial $s$-biased coloring $\overline c$, when running $\mathcal{P}$, with probability at least $1-\varepsilon$ there is a time step $t$ by which all nodes gets the majority color of $c$. \end{definition}
+\begin{definition}[$(s,\varepsilon)$-plurality consensus solver] We say that a protocol $\mathcal{P}$ is an \emph{$(s,\varepsilon)$-solver} (for the plurality consensus problem) if for every initial $s$-biased configuration $\mathbf c$, when running $\mathcal{P}$, with probability at least $1-\varepsilon$ there is a round $t$ by which all nodes gets the plurality color of $c$. \end{definition}

 Let us observe that, by definition of $h$-dynamics, any monochromatic configuration is an absorbing state of the relative Markovian process.
 Moreover, the smaller $s$ and $\varepsilon$ the better an $(s,\varepsilon)$-solver is; in other words, if a dynamics is an $(s,\varepsilon)$-solver then it is also an $(s',\varepsilon')$-solver for every $s' \geqslant s$ and $\varepsilon' \geqslant \varepsilon$.
-In Section~\ref{sec::UB}, we showed that any dynamics in $\sM$ is a $\left( \Theta( \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} n \log n}), \Theta(1/n) \right)$-solver in $\mathcal{D}_3$.
+In Section~\ref{sec::UB}, we showed that any dynamics in $\sM$ is a $( \Theta( \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} n \log n}), \Theta(1/n) )$-solver in $\mathcal{D}_3$.
 We can now state the main result of this section.

-\begin{theorem}[properties for good solvers] (a) If a protocol $\mathcal{P}$ is an $(n/4,1/4)$-solver in $\mathcal{D}_3$ then its $f$ must have the clear-majority property.